dita4publishers/org.dita4publishers.html5/readme.md

 Dita for Publishers HTML5 plugin
 ================================

-May 2014: Please note that this repository is a way to share code for developpers.
-The project is not 100% completed and won't be before a couple of months.
-It is a good start if you have nothing.

 This repository is a temporary repository for the development of the DITA for Publishers HTML5 plugin.